 Surrounded by a graveyard, the atmospheric cathedral has significant stained glass windows a large High Cross in front.
-This is a replica of the actual High Cross that is 1000 years old and you can see in the museum on your visit.
+This is a replica of the actual High Cross that is 1000 years old and you can see it in the museum on your visit.

-The original church was built in the 12th century and dedicated to the Holy Trinity.
+The original church was built in the 12th century and is dedicated to the Holy Trinity.
 Fire, earthquakes, and waves of destroyers have visited destruction upon Down Cathedral.

-The real attraction for coming here, however, is to see the grave of Saint Patrick.
+The real attraction for coming here, however, is to see the grave of St Patrick.
 Saint Patrick is one of the two patron saints of Ireland and is believed to have died around 461.